syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/calendar/how-to/customize-the-calendar-day-header.md

 ---
 layout: post
-title: Welcome to Syncfusion Essential ##Platform_Name##
+title: Customize The Calendar Day Header in ##Platform_Name## Calendar Component
-description: Learn here all about Customize The Calendar Day Header of Syncfusion Essential ##Platform_Name## widgets based on HTML5 and jQuery.
+description: Learn here all about Customize The Calendar Day Header in Syncfusion ##Platform_Name## Calendar component and more.
 platform: ej2-asp-core-mvc
 control: Customize The Calendar Day Header
 publishingplatform: ##Platform_Name##